Soesterberg Air Base: Early history

 During World War I, the Netherlands was a neutral country, and flew border patrol missions from Soesterberg airfield.
 The Dutch confiscated all foreign aircraft landing inside the borders of their country during the war, and added the operational ones to their inventory to be used for pilot training at Soesterberg.

-At the beginning of World War II, the Dutch again declared neutrality, but the German force's blitzkrieg overran the country in five days, and Soesterberg was occupied by the German Luftwaffe on 15 May 1940.
+At the beginning of World War II, the Dutch again declared neutrality, but German forces invaded in May 1940 and overran the country in five days, Soesterberg was occupied by the German Luftwaffe on 15 May 1940.
 A variety of German aircraft were stationed there during the war, flying anti-ship missions along British convoy routes in the North Sea, bombing missions over England, and fighter defence against Allied bombing missions.
 Throughout the war, allied air forces caused enormous damage to the airfield, and by September 1944 the Luftwaffe acknowledged Soesterberg airfield to be more or less useless.

 In May 1945, Canadian forces liberated the airfield.
-After the War, an extensive Dutch construction programme was started to build new hangars, and extending the runways.
-Several locations around the base, used as service areas during the War, were upgraded.
+After the war, an extensive Dutch construction program was started to build new hangars and extend the runways.
+Several locations around the base, used as service areas during the war, were upgraded.
 On 5 August 1951, the Royal Netherlands Air Force (RNLAF) declared it operational and gave it an air defence role.
 The RNLAF has maintained flying units at Soesterberg since then.

-On the base two monuments were erected.
-The Monument for Fallen Aviators (Monument voor Gevallen Vliegers) is the official RNLAF memorial, and located near the main entrance of the base.
+Two monuments were erected on the base; the Monument for Fallen Aviators (Monument voor Gevallen Vliegers) is the official RNLAF memorial, and located near the main entrance of the base.
 On Remembrance of the Dead, May 4, the RNLAF holds a ceremony to remember and commemorate the fallen of World War II.

-The other monument at the base is for Executed Resistance Fighters.
+The other monument at the base is for executed resistance fighters.
 It is the symbol for the sacrifice that 33 resistance fighters gave for freedom.
 Every year on 19 November, there is a memorial service.
 During World War II, the German Army (Wehrmacht) secretly executed the 33 resistance fighters in the woods of the base.
 The resistance fighters were part of several resistance groups and most of them were caught due to betrayal.
-Although the execution was held in secret, there were rumours about it, and after the war the base was minutely searched.
+Although the execution was held in secret, there were rumors about it, and after the war the base was minutely searched.
 The mass grave, camouflaged by buried trees, was located by Major A. Siedenburg.
 His son was one of the victims.